gosub-com/Zurfur/README.md

 **Status Update**

 I am working on assembly language generation.
-Hit F4 then click the `Code.txt` tab to see it.
+Hit F4 then click the `Code.zil` tab to see it.
 The syntax is still being developed, nothing is set in stone.
 Feel free to send me comments letting me know what you think should be changed.